decster/jnicompressions/README.md

 Build
 -----
-There are pre-build Mac OS X 64bit binaries available in /lib, currently I do not have other build envirments, but I will try to add more flatforms and integrate jni libraries into a single jar file in the future.
+There are pre-build Mac OS X 64bit binaries available in /prebuild, currently I do not have other build environments, sorry for the inconvenience, I will try to add more platform and integrate JNI libraries into a single jar file like snappy-java in the future.

 Make jar & native library using:
 $mvn package